 Make sure to avoid common mistakes

-- Avoid that weird reflection of a flash.
-This screams unprofessional and should be avoided at all cost.
+Avoid that weird reflection of a flash; this screams unprofessional, you should avoid it at all costs.

-- Make sure your lenses are cleaned.
+Make sure your lenses are clean.
 Sorry for the hint at an obvious, but you have no idea how many people overlook this one.

-- Try to capture the whole room instead of focusing on certain items located in this room.
+Try to capture the whole room instead of focusing on specific items located in this room.